 Fruits, Vegetables & Botanicals

 15% of each recipe consists of high-quality fruits, vegetables, and botanicals like chickpeas, pumpkin, beans, lentils, cranberries, squash, and more.
 These help with digestion and add fiber, nutrients, and more.
 The company adds probiotics to help support digestive health and natural antioxidants to help support the immune system.
 The brand also adds natural preservatives and essential vitamins and minerals.

 Origin offers several varieties of dry kitty kibble, limited wet products, and freeze-dried treats.
 They offer age-specific formulas, and pet nutritionists and veterinarians formulate recipes for species-specific nutrition.
 Special dietary needs like grain-free, healthy weight, and limited ingredient treats are available.
-Currently, the brand offers more dry kibble choices than wet options and does not offer fresh, human-grade meals.
-Below we review some of the top sellers.
+Currently, the brand offers more dry kibble choices than wet options.
+Below, we review some of the top sellers.